Answers on everything from dealing with different climates and cultures, to who to call in emergency.

 - Do not launch straight into hot/spicy local food.
 Pace yourself with more mild dishes

 - Avoid eating salads or food that could have been washed in local water

 - Avoid eating raw vegetables, unpeeled fruit and fish away from coastal areas

-- Comfortable walking shoes
+- Comfortable walking shoes.
+Light, compact raincoat

 - Quick drying swimwear

-- Comfortable boots if climbing
+- Sturdy boots if climbing

 How much should I tip?